Almahr1/quert/README.md

 # Quert

-A concurrent web crawler implemented in Go for text data collection.
-The system implements worker pool-based crawling with rate limiting, robots.txt compliance, and content extraction capabilities.
+A high-performance concurrent web crawler built in Go, designed specifically for collecting text data for LLM training pipelines.
+Features production-ready architecture with ethical crawling, comprehensive rate limiting, and robust content extraction.

 ## Requirements

 - Go 1.23.0 or later
-- Standard library dependencies only (see go.mod for complete list)
+- See `go.mod` for complete dependency list with versions

 ## Architecture